bioidiap/bob.extension/doc/guide.rst

 Documentation
 =============

-To write documentation, use the `Sphinx Document Generator
-<http://sphinx.pocoo.org/>`_.
-A template has been setup for you under the
+To write documentation, use the `Sphinx`_ Document Generator.
+A template has been setup for you under the ``docs`` directory.
-``docs`` directory.
 Get familiar with Sphinx and then unleash the writer in you.

 Once you have edited both ``docs/conf.py`` and ``docs/index.rst`` you can run the document generator executing: